Python If Else

 if (condition1): # Executes when condition1 is true if (condition2): # Executes when condition2 is true # if Block is end here # if Block is end here

 i is smaller than 15 i is smaller than 12 too

 Here, a user can decide among multiple options.
 The if statements are executed from the top down.
 As soon as one of the conditions controlling the if is true, the statement associated with that if is executed, and the rest of the ladder is bypassed.
 If none of the conditions is true, then the final else statement will be executed.

 if (condition): statement elif (condition): statement . . else: statement

 Whenever there is only a single statement to be executed inside the if block then shorthand if can be used.
 The statement can be put on the same line as the if statement.

 Short Hand if-else statement

-This can be used to write the if-else statements in a single line where there is only one statement to be executed in both if and else block.
+This can be used to write the if-else statements in a single line where only one statement is needed in both if and else block.

 statement_when_True if condition else statement_when_False